 These waffles turn out light and airy with a slightly crisp outside.

 I made these waffles using Organifi Complete Chocolate Protein; which is a fairly new product to me and the more I use it, the more I like it.
 This protein is non GMO, Vegan and free of gluten, soy and dairy.
 The protein blend consists of pea protein, quinoa and hemp (all organic).
-I think this protein has a slight after-taste most likely because of the stevia; which threw me off at first, but the taste is growing on me.
-I do, however, love how well the Organifi protein bakes and dissolves in liquids (like smoothies) since those are the main ways I consume protein powders.
+I think this protein has a slight after-taste most likely because of the stevia; which threw me off at first, but I love the taste now.
+This Organifi protein bakes well and dissolves in liquids (like smoothies) which is a necessity for me since I typically eat protein in one of those two forms.

-I highly recommend trying this protein yourself if you do not mind the taste of stevia and are looking for a new protein powder.
+If you are in the market for a new protein powder, I recommend trying this one for yourself.
 You can use my discount code “RABBIT” for 15% off your purchase.

 Disclaimer: I am an affiliate of Organifi but all thoughts and opinions are my own.